The Famous Five travelling

 The fourth day was the most urban one during our stay in Lofoten.
 The village of Hennigsvaer is very photogenic and we also found many paintings of the graffiti- artist know as Mr Hmm? there.
 Nobody knows who he/ she is, but his art is very well-known!

 If you plan to travel to the island of Skrova, be prepared to have a ”mas o menos” – mentality.
 Mas o menos is Spanish and means that the schedules and things are happening in very flexible way.
-Make sure when leaving Svolvaer that there are ferries to come back the same day.
+Make sure when leaving Svolvaer that there are ferries coming back the same day.
 Many people tend to stay on island the night over.
 We were promised to have return in same day – and we did.
 But it took couple of hours longer than we were first informed.

 They promoted to have ”Fiskemarket” – Fishmarket on island and we headed to the market place thinking to have a huge variety of fishes to taste.
 But no – no fish at all!
 We entered the big tent and the menu was very local; whale meat and crepes with strawberry jam and brown Norwegian cheese.
 The atmosphere was very authentic and polite.
-The local happenings are the best places to get to know locals of all ages!
+The local happenings are the best places to get to know locals at all ages!

 5. Day: The happy end of this story